 Meetings of Members

 3.1 Annual Meetings.
 The HDC shall have an annual meeting of Members during each calendar year at a time and place in the Highland Area set by the Board of Directors.
-At such time, (a) reports of the HDC’s activities shall be presented by the Officers to the Members, (b) Directors shall be elected, (c) any amendments to the HDC’s Articles of Incorporation and amendments to the HDC’s Bylaws that require Member approval shall be presented for consideration, and (d) other business transacted.
+At such time, (a) reports of the HDC’s activities shall be presented by the Officers to the Members, (b) Board Director elections shall commence, (c) any amendments to the HDC’s Articles of Incorporation and amendments to the HDC’s Bylaws that require Member approval shall be presented for consideration, and (d) other business transacted.

 3.2 Special Meetings.
 Special meetings of Members may be called by the President, by twenty-five percent (25%) of the Directors, or by any thirty (30) Members by written demand describing the purpose for the meeting and delivered to the President.
 The purpose of special meetings shall be to discuss issues relating to the common good or general welfare of the Highland Area for which Highland Area opinion or consensus must be sought in a timely way, and cannot wait for the next annual meeting.
 Within thirty (30) days after receipt of a demand for a special meeting of Members, the Board shall cause a special meeting to be called and held no later than ninety (90) days after receipt of the demand.
 The Secretary shall cause notice to be given as provided under Section 3.3, and such notice shall state the purposes of the meeting.
 The business transacted at a special meeting is limited to the purposes stated in the notice of the meeting.